Gelassen/Undisclosed-Airline-company/README.md

 1. .env files SHOULD NOT be checked-in in the repository.
 The only reason why they are here is demo purpose and test nature of this config.
 For Github CI special secrets section should be used.
 2. ```KRaft``` is a preferable mechanism to use instead of ```Zookeeper```, although the current Kafka release (apache/kafka:3.7.0) still rely on ```Zookeeper```.
 We have to use ```Zookeeper``` right now, but in the next release ```Kafka 4.0``` it is going to be removed.
 3. Pure implementation of ```Kafka``` and ```Kafka Connect``` faced with unresolved yet issues between ```KRaft``` and ```Zookeeper``.
 For mre details, please refer https://stackoverflow.com/questions/78472810/how-to-run-pure-kafka-and-kafka-connect-over-docker-compose#78472810
+4. External to docker Kafka producers using docker hostnames instead of direct IP addresses.
+They are not resolved automatically and possible workarounds are to try to modify hosts file on the Host machine or replace hostnames by direct ip addresses in advertise listeners properties